Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Proposed Centralized Multi-Target Sensing Framework

-where $\hat{\boldsymbol{\rho}}^{\textrm{group}}_{m}= \big[[\hat{\boldsymbol{\rho}}]_{m},[\hat{\boldsymbol{\rho}}]_{m+M},\cdots,[\hat{\boldsymbol{\rho}}]_{m+(IL-1)M}\big]$ and $\mathbb{I}[\cdot]$ is the indicator function.
+where $\boldsymbol{\rho}^{\textrm{group}}_{m}= \big[[\boldsymbol{\rho}^{\textrm{grid}}]_{m},[\boldsymbol{\rho}^{\textrm{grid}}]_{m+M},\cdots,[\boldsymbol{\rho}^{\textrm{grid}}]_{m+(IL-1)M}\big]$ and $\mathbb{I}[\cdot]$ is the indicator function.

-In practical environments, it is very unlikely that targets are located exactly on grid points.
-For this reason, with grid-based parameters, $\mathbf{y}$ can only be approximately represented as
+The approximation in \eqref{grid-based approximate model} stems from two factors.
+First, the grid-based sensing matrix neglects the reflected components induced by communication signals.
+This is justified by the asymptotic orthogonality between distinct steering directions.
+Second, in practical environments, it is very unlikely that targets are located exactly on grid points.
 This mismatch error can be reduced by increasing the grid resolution within the sensing region.
 However, a larger number of grid points not only increases the complexity of signal recovery, but also reduces its performance by weakening the restricted isometry property \cite{nguyen2025performance, eldar2012compressed}.
 Consequently, the number of grid points should be selected to achieve a desirable trade-off between grid mismatch error and recovery performance degradation.